-- What improvements are intended, including how these influence positive outcomes for the individuals that you support - How individuals and their families/carers can be encouraged to participate and how their rights, voice and choices would be acknowledged and acted upon. - An overview of the practical considerations for the changes you want to make including a timeline and justification for any additional resources you may need. - The process you will use to evaluate the implementation of your plan.
+- What improvements are intended, including how these influence positive outcomes for children, and may support early intervention and prevention. - How children and their families/carers can be encouraged to participate and how their rights, voice and choices would be acknowledged and acted upon. - An overview of the practical considerations for the changes you want to make including a timeline and justification for any additional resources you may need. - The process you will use to evaluate your implementation.

 You are required to meet with your internal assessor and manager/employer to discuss your proposal prior to commencing Task D(ii).
-You will need to talk through your proposal and obtain their agreement and support for your intended implementation.
+You will need to talk through your proposal and obtain their support for your intended implementation.

-Your assessor will observe you in practice during your implementation and will confirm suitable occasions alongside your manager/employer for observing your practice against your plan.
-Your assessor will be looking to observe how you meet the specific knowledge, understanding and skills of both the mandatory content and the content of your chosen pathway area.
+Your internal assessor will observe you in practice during your implementation and will confirm suitable occasions alongside your manager/employer for observing your practice against your plan.
+Your internal assessor will be looking to observe how you meet the specific knowledge, understanding and skills of the mandatory content, as well as the content of your chosen pathway area.